cjcon90/country-quiz/README.md

 ---

-**Bug:** Progress increment event listeners were stacking, and incrementing by amoutns up to 12 every time the "Next" button was clicked.
+**Bug:** Progress increment event listeners were stacking, and incrementing by amounts up to 12 every time the "Next" button was clicked.

 **Fix:** After checking the button event listeners in Chrome Dev Tools, I noticed the 'once' parameter for event listeners listed.